SlimTim10/kitchen-timer/README.md

 ## ISP Programming

-The ATmega328P is loaded with the Arduino bootloader and can be programmed directly with an Arduino Uno.
+The ATmega328P can be programmed directly with an Arduino Uno.

+1. Load the [Arduino bootloader](https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard) onto the ATmega328P.

-1. Make the following connections to the ISP header:
+2. Make the following connections to the ISP header:

 | Arduino Uno | ISP Header |
 | :--- | :--- |